-The Flood Mitigation Assistance grant program is intended to help reduce or eliminate claims under the National Flood Insurance Program (NFIP).
+The Flood Mitigation Assistance (FMA) program makes federal funds available to states, U.S. territories, Indian tribal governments, and local communities to reduce or eliminate the risk of repetitive flood damage to buildings and structures insured under the National Flood Insurance Program (NFIP).

 The purpose of the HMGP program is to help communities implement hazard mitigation measures following a Presidential major disaster declaration.
 Hazard mitigation is any action taken to reduce or eliminate long term risk to people and property from natural hazards.

 The purpose of Hazard Mitigation Grant Post Fire (HMGP PF) is to help communities implement hazard mitigation measures following the declaration of a Fire Managment Assistance Grant (FMAG).
 Wildfires can destroy homes, businesses, infrastructure, and natural resources.
 They can also exacerbate secondary hazards and leave areas prone to floods, erosion, and mudflows for many years.
 The key purpose of this grant program is to enact mitigation measures that reduce the risk of loss of life and property from future disasters.